shgutte/wiseconnect/examples/snippets/wlan/embedded_mqtt_client_twt/readme.md

 - Build the application
 - Flash, run and debug the application

-- Once the SiWx91x gets connected to the MQTT broker, it will subscribe to the topic **TOPIC_TO_BE_SUBSCRIBED (Ex: "THERMOSTAT-DATA")**.
+- Once the SiWx91x gets connected to the MQTT broker, if ENABLE_MQTT_SUBSCRIBE_PUBLISH is enabled, it will subscribe to the topic **TOPIC_TO_BE_SUBSCRIBED (Ex: "THERMOSTAT-DATA")**.
 The user can see the client connected and subscription success information in the MQTT broker.

    **![Client connected and subscription success information](resources/readme/connect_subscribe.png)**